Jeanette Wilson: Early life and family

 Wilson was born in the United Kingdom.
-She worked as a Lloyds Bank manager in the UK until she began working as a self-professed psychic healer and medium, following the death of her grandfather, who she claims contacted her after his death.
+She worked as a Lloyds Bank manager in the UK until she began working as a psychic healer, reiki healer, and medium.
+She says her grandfather was the first dead person to contact her.
 She moved from the UK to New Zealand in 1999.
-Her partner and business partner is Andrew Carter and they live in Orewa in Auckland.
+Her partner is Andrew Carter and they live in Orewa in Auckland.

 Mediumship and psychic healing

-Wilson has said that she is able to communicate with several spirits, including at least one deceased surgeon, who help her to conduct spiritual healing.
-Her sessions include waving her hands, which she states are possessed by spirits, while humming, stomping, and clapping.

-Wilson has stated that her psychic healing abilities include curing arthritis and the healing of vision impairments that require glasses.
+Wilson has said that she is able to communicate with spirits who help her to conduct spiritual healing.
+She has stated that her psychic healing abilities include curing arthritis and the healing of vision impairments that require glasses.
 She has also stated that she has treated paralysis, blindness in one eye, and many cases of life-threatening cancer.
-Wilson has said she never discourages her clients from seeking medical care, however she has publicly discouraged her followers from seeking medical screening for breast cancer, stating "I'm not convinced about mammograms.
-I've had one myself but personally I wouldn't have another one.
-That isn't me telling you not to have them, but I know what it does to me and my body."

-When asked whether curing people of medical conditions was accurate, Wilson replied "It is a fair representation of what I'm saying, but I never ever use the word cure, because that doesn't fit my framework of beliefs".
+Wilson has said she never discourages her clients from seeking medical care.
+When asked whether curing people of medical conditions was accurate, Wilson replied that she doesn't use the word "cure" and wondered why medical professionals don't want to learn more about what she is doing.
+At a show in Chester England, Wilson said that a dead surgeon named Augusto de Almeida was "working through her", and she was quoted as saying: "I wear white so that any energies taken off the patient, the recipients of the healing, don't contaminate my energy fields."

-Accused serial sex abuser and debunked faith healer João Teixeira de Faria, AKA John of God, has been described as Wilson's mentor and she has said that they are both assisted in psychic healing by some of the same spirits.
-She refers her clients onto de Faria and her meditation techniques taught in workshops are from the 'Casa in Brazil'.
+She has referred a client to João Teixeira de Faria and her meditation techniques taught in workshops are from the 'Casa in Brazil'.
 She has described her claimed psychic abilities in the context of her Christianity, stating that they are a gift from God.
 She has stated that her psychic sessions always include the Lord's Prayer and the Hail Mary.

-In June 2020, The Spinoff reported that Wilson had told audiences at a show in Chester England that a dead surgeon called Dr Augusto de Almeida was "working through her", and she was quoted as saying: "I wear white so that any energies taken off the patient, the recipients of the healing, don't contaminate my energy fields."
-The publication also reported that Wilson said "Imagine being able to open up everybody's heart centre.
-We don't need any more wars.
-We don't need any more vaccines.
-We don't need any more 5G."